It’s Mental Health Awareness Week. What is mental health? According to the Mental Health Foundation if you’re in good mental health, you can:

 As someone who has lived with mental health issues in my immediate family, I am acutely aware of the need to fund this area of health and also to enable people to find a way to nurture themselves.
 Without doubt there will be times when medication is critical, but in addition we need to be aware of the importance of self-care.
 Literally taking care of ourselves, many of us are notoriously bad at it.

-Having a sense of community and purpose is of course paramount, being part of a group will benefit you and if you are fortunate enough to be completely well, you can boost your own optimum mental health by supporting and praying for others.
+Having a sense of community and purpose is of course paramount, being part of a group will benefit you and if you are fortunate enough to be completely well, you can boost your own optimum mental health by supporting others.

 It goes without saying that good nutrition plays a part.
 Louise Mercieca is a nutritional therapist and author of ‘How Food Shapes Your Child’ and she says…’Food can literally make us, happy, sad, alert, calm, irritable or confused.
 There are three main connections; the blood sugar connection, (blood sugar drops you might feel tired, anxious, nervous irritable and depressed) our gut microbiome and the neurological connection.
 To stabalise mood eat foods that are rich in Tyrosine (which in turn produces Dopamine) such as eggs, dairy, lean meats, seeds, wholegrains, fish, cottage cheese, seaweed (spirulina), soy protein.
 Tryptophan rich foods are important too, to produce Serotonin so you need cottage cheese, milk, red meat (lean), fish, chicken, chickpeas, bananas, almonds, sunflower seeds, spirulina, peanuts’.
 Obviously avoid sugar and fatty foods. http://www.louisemercieca.co.uk